Articulate Course Goals and Learning Outcomes

-- Course goals should be broad statements of what you want your students to know or care about by the end of the course.
+- Course goals should be broad statements of what you want your students to be able to do or care about by the end of the course.

-- Course goals should be student-centered, not teaching-centered: "students will understand...." or "students will learn how to..." rather than "this course will teach..." or "in this course, I plan to...".
+- Course goals should be student-centered, not teaching-centered: "students will learn to..." rather than "this course will teach..." or "in this course, I plan to...".

-- Course goals can use "fuzzy" general verbs like "understand," "appreciate," "value," "perceive," and "grasp," which are not appropriate for learning outcomes.
+- Course goals may use "fuzzy" general verbs like "understand," "appreciate," "value," "perceive," and "grasp," which are not appropriate for learning outcomes.

 - Course goals need not use observable and measurable verbs, which must be used for learning outcomes.

 Learning Outcomes Guidelines

 - Just like course goals, learning outcomes should be learning-centered, not teaching-centered: “students will be able to…” rather than “students will be exposed to…”.

 - Learning outcomes should use specific action verbs that identify clear, measurable, observable outcomes (for examples, see the information on Bloom’s taxonomy and the chart below).